Formulize works with AI assistants that are capable of local MCP connections. You need to have one installed locally on your computer.

 RewriteRule .* - [E=HTTP_AUTHORIZATION:%{HTTP:Authorization}]

 Configure your AI assistant.
-For Claude Desktop, you can simply download the Formulize DXT extention, and install it in Claude.
+For Claude Desktop, you can simply download the Formulize MCPB extention, and install it in Claude.
 Unfortunately, the exact steps to install are changing regularly, and depend on which version of Claude you’re using.

-folder of your project.
+mcp.json in the .vscode folder of your project.
 It should look like this {

 "servers": {